10 Great Things to Do on a Rainy Day in Rio de Janeiro

 - Category: Rio de Janeiro

-When you visit Rio de Janeiro, the first thing that comes to mind is visiting the amazing beaches, the beautiful hiking spots, the Sugarloaf Mountain, and Christ the Redeemer statue.
-However, your plans might have to change if you are not that lucky and it is pouring rain outside.
+When you visit Rio de Janeiro, the first things that come to mind are visiting the beautiful beaches, the amazing hiking spots, and the famous attractions.
+However, you might have to change your plans if it is pouring rain outside.
 Oh no!
 Now what?
 What to do on a rainy day in Rio de Janeiro?

-Even though the beaches and the beautiful mountains are the most requested landmarks in the city, there are still other great options of activities for you to do on a rainy day in Rio de Janeiro.
+We know the beaches and the beautiful mountains are the most popular landmarks in the city.
+Nevertheless, there are still great options of activities for you to do on a rainy day in Rio de Janeiro.

 Museum of Tomorrow